About the Community Mental Health Masterplan

 About the Mental Health General Practitioner Partnership (MH GPP)

-The Mental Health General Practitioner Partnership (MHGPP) is one of the initiatives under the Community Mental Health Masterplan, where GPs play a key role in enabling early identification and improving access to mental health services.
+The Mental Health General Practitioner Partnership (MHGPP) is one of the initiatives under the CMH Masterplan, where GPs play a key role in enabling early identification and improving access to mental health services.

 As a Mental Health GP Partner, you will provide care to patients with mild to moderate mental health and chronic health conditions through: